-A few fees inhabit a gray area—you’ll likely have to pay them, but you might be able to negotiate.
+A few fees inhabit a gray area -- you’ll likely have to pay them, but you might be able to negotiate.
 The document fee is one example.
 Some states regulate it; others don’t.
-California does and sets the fee at $55.
+New York does and sets the fee at $75.
 But dealers in Florida may charge several hundred dollars.
-Find out what other dealers charge—the dealer may reduce its fee to match the local competition.
+Find out what other dealers charge -- the dealer may reduce its fee to match the local competition.

 Be sure to say no to any of the following -- they're not worth the additional money: credit life insurance, undercoating, fabric protection and rustproofing.
 An extended warranty isn't always a bad deal, but check the Better Business Bureau for complaints about the warranty company before you sign up.